ernestmarcinko/phpattr/readme.md

 }
 ```

-And to make it more convenient in the provider, a common interface is used for integer related checks.
+Let's use a common interface for integer related checks for convenience.
+The [ReflectionProperty::getAttributes](https://www.php.net/manual/en/reflectionproperty.getattributes.php) function can filter by common ancestors, so it becomes handy later on.

 ```
 <?php